YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-Saving user wipes all roles
+Check all usermnager etc.. done with scope
 Sort Edit User - Show tabs etc... and merge, think about sort order merging Make manage and account it's own section, with Layout added programatically from appSettings?
 Or have a settings section and from there?
 Make the single edit media much better and have an extended content editor which saves to extended content